exabrial/mockito-object-injection/README.md

  }
 ```

-* _A true unit test means testing one unit of code, so firing up an Arquillian, Spring, or CDI container means you are no longer testing one thing.
+* _A true unit test means testing one unit of code, so firing up an Arquillian, Spring, or CDI container means you are probably not testing just one thing.
 In Java, a class is generally considered the smallest testable unit of code testable, but there are also static methods and lambdas which might also fall into this category._

 Well...
 A lot of folks on the interwebs at this point will sigh loudly, rock back in their rocking chair, and hike up their trousers and yammer: "Well that kids is why we use CONSTRUCTOR INJECTION.
 You gootta expose that Boolean as a CONSTRUCTOOOR variable!!!" then proceed to continue to yell at the kids on their lawn.